KJOJ-FM: Kiss and The Jam

 On February 24, 1997, after stunting with continuous play of the song Kiss by Prince, the stations' format changed to rhythmic contemporary as "Kiss 98-5, Kiss Again 103-3".
 The separate name came about because KJOJ-FM aired KHYS on a 10-minute delay.
 In June 1998, the Kiss format was made less rhythmic.

 On January 1, 1999, the station jumped on the rhythmic oldies bandwagon as "98.5 The Jam".
 The call letters on the Port Arthur station changed to KTJM.
 As part of sales required in Clear Channel's merger with AMFM Inc., El Dorado Communications acquired KJOJ-FM with other stations in 2000.

 Switch to Regional Mexican and closure

 In July 2001, the station was bought by Liberman Broadcasting of Burbank, California.
 Liberman flipped both stations to Regional Mexican as La Raza, though it initially intended to split KJOJ-FM from KTJM.

 In 2019, Liberman ran into financial problems and declared Chapter 11 bankruptcy.
 After reorganization, the corporate name changed to Estrella Media.

 The station's tower failed catastrophically on December 14, 2020.
-Liberman took it silent, but it never returned, and KNTE (101.7 FM) replaced KJOJ-FM as a rebroadcaster of KTJM.
+Liberman took it silent, but it would not return, and KNTE (101.7 FM) replaced KJOJ-FM as a rebroadcaster of KTJM.
 After over 12 months of silence, the FCC cancelled the license on June 22, 2022.